History of slavery in Virginia: Unpaid servants

+Conditions and Daily Life

 Domestic, field, and skilled labor

 From Monday through Saturday, enslaved people were assigned specific duties.
 Most people, including children, were farm hands.
 Domestic work, another duty, included preparing and serving food, cleaning, and caretaking of white children; others were trained to be blacksmiths, carpenters, and coopers.
 Those who had livestock or gardens tended to them on Sunday.
 It was also a day to be with family and for worship.

 Children also worked; for instance, by the late eighteenth century at Monticello, small black children helped with tasks at the main house and looked after enslaved toddlers until they were ten years of age.
 At that time, they were assigned to work in the fields, the house, or to learn a specific skill such as the making of nails or textiles.
 At the age of 16, they might be forced into a trade.
 Domestic work was not as onerous as field work and provided opportunities to overhear gossip and news.
 Life was more difficult for children who worked in the fields, particularly on large plantations, but it was most difficult when family members were sold away from the farm or plantation.
 Some planters cruelly mistreated those in their charge.